Kempf/GuidestarLaser/README.md

 | Paul Apelt  	| Project requirements, CAD      |Electronic/Mechatronic, MATLAB, Python |
 | Steve Lonergan| Point of Contact, vibration|Electronic/Mechatronic, MATLAB, Project Management|
 | Wenjie Mu  	| Accessibility analysis |Mechatronics/Renewable Systems, MATLAB, Hardware Programming                                       |
+*"Responsibilities" are the areas for which the team member is the key source of knowledge.
+All team members will contribute to related project tasks as required.

 ## Contents